ricgene/pz3/gcpWebHook-fbase-lGraph/firebase-function/README-TEST.md

 # Firebase Function Testing Guide

-This document outlines the process for testing the `processEmailAndStoreInFirebase` Firebase Function locally.
+This document outlines the process for testing the `processEmailAndStoreInFirebase2` Firebase Function locally.

 ## Prerequisites